Early stage trip planning

 - And what about sharks and crocodiles?

 Many kinds of sharks are found in the waters around Lizard Island.
 The ones most commonly seen are white-tip reef sharks (Triaenodon obesus), black-tip reef sharks (Carcharhinus melanopterus) and grey reef sharks (Carcharhinus amblyrhynchos).
 Sharks are not considered a hazard in this area for reef diving as long as food is not introduced to the water.
 Estuarine crocodiles (Crocodylus porosus) are common on the mainland adjacent to Lizard Island and they are able to swim long distances at sea.
 Sightings at Lizard Island were infrequent prior to 2004.
 Since then, crocodiles of 1 to 2.5 metres in length have been seen periodically and several have been captured and removed by the Queensland Parks and Wildlife Service.
-Divers and snorkelers should leave the area immediately if a crocodile is sighted, report the sighting to LIRS, and not return to that area for at least 48 hours.
+Divers and snorkelers should leave the area immediately if a crocodile is sighted and report the sighting to LIRS.

 A current recreational boat licence issued by any Australian state is required to drive any of the station's boats.
 A licence issued by a state other than Queensland is only acceptable for up to 90 days.
 Some overseas boat licences are also acceptable for short-term visits - LIRS can provide a list.